 In the history of sibling rivalry, one name stands above almost all others.
 LeConte.
 There are some, including the United States Geological Survey, who believe that Mt.
 LeConte, the iconic hiking destination in the Great Smoky Mountains National Park, was named after Joseph LeConte.
 Joseph was a physician, geologist, professor at the University of California, Berkley and early conservationist.

 Those who believe the third highest peak in the Smokies is named after Joseph LeConte also believe the mountain was named in his honor by Arnold Guyot, a Swiss geologist and geographer for whom the second highest peak in the Smokies – Mt.
 Guyot – is named.
 However, it seems in recent years there have been some, including authors Kenneth Wise and Ron Patterson, who wrote “A Natural History of Mount LeConte” who believe the mountain was named after Joseph’s older brother John LeConte, a physicist at South Carolina College.

 The story is that the mountain was named by Samuel Buckley after John helped move Buckley’s barometer to Waynesville, North Carolina.
 Oh, the fights these irascible brothers and college professors who lived on opposite coasts must have had.
 Also, how nice must it have been to have important friends in the 1800s?
-You’re just gettin’ mountains named after your buddies willy nilly.
+You’re just gettin’ mountains named after your buddies willy-nilly.
 Guyot has mountains named after him all over North America.

 Hiking to Mount LeConte in the Smokies

 Regardless of which LeConte is the true namesake, Mount LeConte is an iconic hiking destination in the Smokies with some of the best scenic views in the Eastern United States.
 At 6,593 feet, LeConte is the third-highest peak in the Smokies and the highest peak in the state of Tennessee.
 When the push to create the Great Smoky Mountains National Park was underway, a tent camp was erected near the summit of Mt.
 LeConte to welcome visiting dignitaries from Washington.
-On that site, Jack Huff, a Gatlinburg mountaineer, began building what would become LeConte lodge in 1926, predating the establishment of the park by about 8 years.
+On that site, Jack Huff, a Gatlinburg mountaineer, began building what would become LeConte Lodge in 1926, predating the establishment of the park by about 8 years.

 Today, Mt.
 LeConte Lodge is a fairly hard-to-reach, fairly hard-to-book getaway.
 For example, the lodge and the peak are only accessible by one of six trails: Alum Cave Trail, Boulevard Trail, Bullhead Trail, Rainbow Falls Trail, Brushy Mountain Trail and Trillium Gap Trail.
 Supplies are brought to and from the lodge by pack animals like llamas.
 Bookings can be hard to come by, depending on the time of year.
 On pollution-free days, the lodge offers breathtaking views from the high elevation of the third-highest peak in the Smokies.

 How long does it take to hike to Mt.
 LeConte?

 The Alum Cave Trail is generally considered the most popular trail.
 In general terms, factor in 6 to 10 hours, depending on how much you stop and rest along the way.
 Also, remember to factor in weather conditions.
 It’s a tough question to answer because there are so many factors involved.
 For example, your skill level and fitness will factor in as well as the decision on which trail to take.

 Is Mt.
 LeConte a difficult hike?

 Again, it’s somewhat relative and depends on which of the six paths you take.
 To be clear, no matter which route you take, you’re still climbing up a significant grade.
 The Alum Cave Bluffs Trail is rated at the upper edge of moderately difficult while the others are just rated difficult.
 I think less experienced hikers would consider the trails very difficult, for example.
 I’ve seen the Alum Cave hike categorized as strenuous but not technically challenging and that seems about right.

 Can a beginner hike Mt.
 LeConte?

 Sure.
 A beginner in reasonable shape can make the hike.
 Should they?
 That’s a different question.
 I’m cautious by nature and if I was a novice hiker, I might test my mettle on something a little less epic.
 Maybe plan a hike to the Alum Cave Bluffs, about a 2.5-mile one-way hike from the Alum Cave trailhead.
 The trailhead is located about 9 miles down Newfound Gap Road from the Sugarlands Visitor Center.
 If you handle the Alum Cave Bluffs – which are pretty amazing in their own right – then go ahead and tackle the extra 2.5 miles to the summit of Mount LeConte, also known as High Top.

 Can you climb Mt.
 LeConte in a day?

 Yeah, you can.
 And many people do.
 Again, it’s a long day.
 First of all, you’d want to start early and plan properly but it certainly can be done.
 In addition to the lodging available by reservation at the LeConte Lodge, there are some overnight shelters available through the National Park Service.
 These require a backcountry pass and reservations.
 Also, keep in mind the return trip isn’t necessarily easy.
 A lot of novice hikers think because you’re going downhill, it’s easier.
 But you’re using entirely different muscle groups and it puts a lot of stress on your feet.
 You ain’t just rolling back down the mountain.

 So, let’s break down each trail in detail.
 Here are six ways to access Mt.
 LeConte: